If you had $100k to invest today, the investing world would roll out the red carpet for you.

 High Yield Savings Account

-While many brick and mortar banks offer savings accounts with decent interest, they struggle to compete with online banks, who offer some of the highest interest rates on the market for savings accounts.
+While many brick and mortar banks offer savings accounts, they struggle to compete with online banks, who offer some of the highest interest rates on the market for savings accounts.

 Certificates of Deposit